Congress begins to discuss nationwide police reforms

-WASHINGTON (NEXSTAR) ─ One day after the funeral and burial of George Floyd in Houston, lawmakers in Washington, D.C. got down to business on the nationwide issue of police brutality against African Americans.
+WASHINGTON (WDVM) ─ One day after the funeral and burial of George Floyd in Houston, lawmakers in Washington, D.C. got down to business on the nationwide issue of police brutality against African Americans.

 Floyd died in Minneapolis police custody after a police officer knelt on Floyd’s neck for nearly 9 minutes.
 The officer and three others have been charged with Floyd’s murder.
 The incident was caught on video and has sparked worldwide protests over racial injustice and police brutality.